pysky9/schedulebooking/README.md

 - [Contact](#contact)

 ## Main Feature
-- Merchant authentication with Json Web Token.
+- Merchant authentication with JSON Web Token.
-- Cunsumer Sign in with LINE the OAuth 2.0 and OpenID® Connect protocols.
+- Customer Sign in with LINE the OAuth 2.0 and OpenID® Connect protocols.
-- Once the Merchant sets the appointment schedule, consumers can immediately view the available time slots through the LINE official account.
+- Once the Merchant sets the appointment schedule, customers can immediately view the available time slots through the LINE official account.
 - Display only the available time slots for reservations on the client side starting from the current time onwards.
+- Customer can browse the website within the LINE app using LINE LIFF.
-- Consumers can use TapPay to make payments for their orders.
+- Customer can use TapPay to make payments for their orders.
-- After the consumer completes the payment, the reserved schedule will automatically appear on the merchant's backend system calendar.
+- After the customer completes the payment, the reserved schedule will automatically appear on the merchant's system calendar.

 ## Project Technique
 <h3>Backend Technique</h3>